MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 ### Define product recommendation preferences

-> [!TIP]
-> Select **Save draft** at any time to save the prediction as a draft.
-The draft prediction displays in the **My predictions** tab.

 1. Set the **Number of products** to recommend to a customer.
 This value depends on how your delivery method fills data.
-If possible, recommend three products.

 1. Choose if you want to include products customers have recently purchased in the **Repeat purchases expected** field.